Mystic holiday events begin on November 25th with a full sleigh of festivities Downtown that…

 #5.
 There are plenty of family/kid friendly things to do at the village that day.
 Birds of prey, some sea creatures, there’s usually music along the route and of course the shops and restaurants will be open.

 #6.
 When you’re all chowdered out, don’t forget to cast your vote at shop locations where you purchased tix.

 #7.
-Lastly, this is all for charity and although the CHOWDA CHAMPION will be announced around 4:30 PM in the Olde Mistick Village Meeting House, all proceeds benefit the real winner…Always Home.
-If you can’t stick around for the big announcement, we’ll be sure to update you here and on Facebook.
+Lastly, this is all for charity and although there is a CHOWDA CHAMPION will be announced, all proceeds benefit the real winner…Always Home.